griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 2 AAACCTGAGCGGATCA-1    true AAACCTGAGCGGATCA-1_contig_2            true    514   TRB  TRBV14  TRBD1 TRBJ1-1  TRBC1
 ```

 But sometimes we see more than two.
-In theory, it is possible for a cell to have two alpha chains and two beta chains and you may observe two alpha chains and one beta chain.
+You may observe two alpha chains and one beta chain or vice versa.
+In theory, it is possible for a cell to express two alpha chains and two beta chains, although normally one allele is supressed/expressed for each.
+What are other explanations for seeing multiple alpha/beta chains assigned to a single cell?

 ```R
 Rep1_ICB_t[Rep1_ICB_t$barcode == "AAACCTGTCAGTCCCT-1", 1:10]